avniproject/calcutta-kids/migration.md

 By following the above steps and recommendations, the dependency of Calcutta Kids organization's implementation on Org 1 was successfully removed without causing any issues.

-With the previous steps completed, the remaining task is to write and implement the skip logic and rules specific to the Calcutta Kids organization's implementation.
+With the previous steps completed, the remaining task is to move Calcutta Kids organization to new Rules setup and not use the old bundled rules.

-Once the skip logic and rules are written and tested, the Calcutta Kids organization's database and application setup will be entirely independent of Org 1 and fully customized to their specific operational needs.